cmdocumentation/housing-affordability-analysis/README.md

 | Non-immigrants, 30%+ shelter burden | 446,325 | [442,928–449,753] | 13.30% | [13.20%–13.40%] |
 | Burden Ratio | 1.74x | [1.69–1.80] | 1.74x | [1.69–1.80] |

-**Note:** Confidence intervals reflect sampling uncertainty.
-All percentages in this analysis are reported with 95% CIs.
+**Note:** Because this data comes from a sample survey, not a full count, there's some uncertainty around the exact numbers.
+The numbers in brackets show the range where the true number most likely falls (we can be 95% confident about that).

 ---

-### Finding 2: Low-Burden Housing (Less Than 15%) Reveals the Inverse Pattern
+### Finding 2: Housing Gets More Affordable as Immigrants Age

-While high-burden rates are elevated for immigrants in early career, so too is their ability to achieve low-burden housing, a sign of growing financial stability.
+While immigrants struggle more with high housing costs in their early years, they're also more likely to achieve low-cost housing as they get older.
+This is a sign that their financial situations are improving.

 | Age Group | Immigrants (<15% burden) | Non-Immigrants (<15% burden) |
 |-----------|--------------------------|------------------------------|